SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-                        &nbsp;

-                        I have also enhanced the basic start up of the game, so that instead of just showing the Main Menu.&nbsp; It uses an overloaded Load function to also show a Splashscreen before the Main menu is shown (i’ve copied the Splashscreen.JPG from silverlight projects to show this).
+                        I have also enhanced the basic start up of the game, so that instead of just showing the Main Menu.
+It uses an overloaded Load function to also show a Splashscreen before the Main menu is shown (i’ve copied the Splashscreen.JPG from silverlight projects to show this).